Fall Steps to Apply

 How to Apply

 - Application Fee - A nonrefundable filing fee of $70 must accompany your application.
-If you cannot apply online, contact the Office of Admissions to make special arrangements to apply electronically with campus assistance.

 - Transfer Coursework - You must report all transfer coursework from all institutions you previously attended.
 Admission decisions are initially based on self-reported information provided on your Cal State Apply and SDSU Supplemental applications.
 You must provide complete and accurate information on your application.
 Any misreporting will jeopardize an admission offer.
 Do not send your transcripts unless you are offered admission.